Havre de Grace, Maryland

 Havre de Grace (/hævər dᵻˈɡreɪs/), abbreviated HdG, is a city in Harford County, Maryland, United States.
-It is situated at the mouth of the Susquehanna River and the head of Chesapeake Bay.
-It is named after the port city of Le Havre, France, which in full was once Le Havre de Grâce (French, "Harbor of Grace").
+It is situated at the mouth of the Susquehanna River and the head of the Chesapeake Bay.
+It is named after the port city of Le Havre, France, which in full was once Le Havre de Grâce (French for 'Harbor of Grace').

-The population was 12,952 at the 2010 U.S. census.
+As of the 2020 census, Havre de Grace had a population of 14,807.
 In 2014, Smithsonian magazine called it one of the 20 best small U.S. towns to visit.